 Connected have been driving to a location-independent model over the last few years, the journey has had it’s ups and downs but we finally arrived there at the end of 2012.
 I thought I’d share some of things I’ve learned over the last 2 months, some of the things I’ve read and some of the surprises.

-I’ll start by outlining how we now work – I should note that we’ve tried lots and lots of different ways to get here and we’re not finished the journey so it’s only a snapshot and I’d welcome comments and feedback.
+I’ll start by outlining how we now work – I should note that we’ve tried lots and lots of different ways to get here and we’ve not finished the journey so it’s only a snapshot and I’d welcome comments and feedback.

 25hrs working week – by that, we have come to understand that simply rolling up for 37.5hrs at an office doesn’t actually make you productive for that period of time.
-Over the last 5 years we’ve tracked time and came to the conclusion that the most folks are only really productive for around 4 or 5 hrs a day.
+Over the last 5 years, we’ve tracked time and came to the conclusion that most folks are only really productive for around 4 or 5 hrs a day.
 Any more and folks become tired and grumpy, making mistakes and generally dropping to a state of poor productivity.

 Flexibility – we all have things we need to deliver during a week.
 How and when we do that is up to the individual – some elect to take a day off during the week, some elect to play golf in the afternoon.
 Some work evenings and weekends and have lighter weeks.
 We’ve let the individual decide.

 Tethering – this is the grand bargain.
 Everyone is empowered with the technology to be available and able to work anywhere and anytime – we expect them, from time to time, to do just that.
 It’s not a chore if you have the flexibility and an overall lower expectation of working hours.

 Location – it’s an individual’s choice, if a company is forcing attendance at a given place for a given number of hours (albeit in return for cash) it’s tantamount to (paid) slavery.
 We do have a simple rule.
 Locations must have good data/voice access and be conducive to the task at hand.
 Individuals choose where and when they work depending on what needs delivering that day or week.